Quality Inn & Suites

 Visitors explore Nevada's history here through viewing a video on Nevada's admission to the Union, which is considered a major influence in the outcome of the Civil War; by reading the original state Constitution; or by touring the rotating exhibits.
 The archives also feature Nevada's first printing facility (1885-1886).
 Old newspapers, reflecting Nevada's colorful and sometimes notorious history, are also available.
 The staff is very knowledgeable and helpful, and there is no admission fee.

 The history of the second oldest capitol building west of the Mississippi is as colorful as Nevada itself.
 Completed in 1871, the cost of construction nearly doubled the amount originally bid by Peter Cavanaugh; with furnishings, the total rang in at over $100,000.
 The 1981 renovation cost nearly $6 million.
 The first floor features a mural, three feet high and 400 feet long, painted by A. V. Wiggins in 1917.
 Numerous images representing Nevada's industries are embodied in the work.
-A variety of events take place as well, including the Silver & Snowflakes Holiday Tree Lighting in early December.
-Admission is free.

 This building was originally erected in 1870 as the U.S. Mint, which coined more than $49,000,000 until 1893.
 Now a museum, it hosts about 250,000 visitors each year and has become famous for exhibits such as The Chinese Experience, the Dat So La Lee Washoe Indian baskets and Coin Press No. 1.
 Nevada's wildlife is also featured, namely the ubiquitous coyote, elusive mountain lion, majestic golden eagle, bothersome badger and the mischievous black bear.
 The silver dining service from the USS Nevada battleship, fashioned with silver from the Tonopah mine and gold from Goldfield, is also on display.
 Admission costs $3 for adults and $2.50 for seniors.
 Children under 18 are free.